Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-which serves as an approximation of the ideal expectation value according to \eref{eq:Taylor_sum}.
+which serves as the baseline estimator for the ideal expectation value according to \eref{eq:Taylor_sum}.
+For the baseline estimator obtained at $n=n_{\mathrm{op}}$, we denote the corresponding residual bias by $\mathcal{B}_{\mathrm{b\text{-}NRE}}$.

-Neglecting statistical uncertainties (shot noise), we note that in the ideal case where noise has no effect on $\mathcal{P}_1$ (i.e., $\mathcal{P}_1$ remains constant for all $\lambda_i$), the optimal control parameter (from \eref{eq:n_op}) simplifies to $n_{op}=0$ .
+Neglecting statistical uncertainties (shot noise), we note that in the ideal case where noise has no effect on $\mathcal{P}_1$ (i.e., $\mathcal{P}_1$ remains constant for all $\lambda_i$), the optimal control parameter simplifies to $n_{op}=0$.
 This ideal case occurs only when the noise-scaling properties of the target and noise-canceling circuits are perfectly matched.
-However, this condition is generally not fulfilled.
-From \eref{eq:NRE_estimation}, it is evident that the baseline estimation depends on the choice of the noise-canceling circuit, and different choices can yield different results.
+In general this condition is not fulfilled.
+Consequently, the baseline estimation depends on the specific choice of noise-canceling circuit.